10 Days Nepal Spiritual Tour

 • Entry fees and tickets to the temples and monasteries

-• All kinds of drinks (alcoholic, hot, and cold drinks).
+• Any kind of drink (alcoholic, hot, and cold).

 • Single supplementary charge ($35.00 per night)